 It's an ARGB or chroma keyed image

 It does not have normal blending mode.
-In this case LVGL needs to know the colors under the object to do the blending properly
+In this case LVGL needs to know the colors under the object to apply blending properly

 It's a text, etc

-In short if for any reason the area below the object is visible than it doesn't cover that area.
+In short if for any reason the area below an object is visible than the object doesn't cover that area.

 Before sending this event LVGL checks if at least the widget's coordinates fully cover the area or not.
 If not the event is not called.

 You need to check only the drawing you have added.
-The existing properties known by widget are handled in the widget's internal events.
+The existing properties known by a widget are handled in its internal events.

-radius only if you will modify it and the widget can't know about it.
+radius only if you will modify it and the widget won't know about it.

-If you need to draw outside of a widget LVGL needs to know about it to provide the extra space for drawing.
-Let's say you create an event the writes the current value of a slider above its knob.
+If you need to draw outside a widget, LVGL needs to know about it to provide extra space for drawing.
+Let's say you create an event which writes the current value of a slider above its knob.
 In this case LVGL needs to know that the slider's draw area should be larger with the size required for the text.

-You can simple set the required draw area with
+You can simply set the required draw area with